theodor90/Music-Quiz/README.md

-# Music Quiz Project
+# Music Quiz

-## Overview
-The Music Quiz is an engaging game designed to test your knowledge of music genres, artists, and songs.
-It's perfect for music enthusiasts and those looking to learn more about different musical styles.
+The Music Quiz is an engaging game designed to test your knowledge of songs.
+This project was part of a course on software development planning.

 ## Getting Started
-To get started with the Music Quiz project, follow these steps:
+To get started with the Music Quiz, follow these steps:
 1. Clone the repository to your local machine: `git clone https://github.com/theodor90/Music-Quiz.git`.
 2. Install the required dependencies: `npm install`.
 3. Run the application using: `npm start`.